voorhoede/datocms-plugin-json-table/README.md

 If the `Editor may add item` (Default: `true`), the button with `+ ADD ITEM` will be shown.
 If this button is set to `false`, the editor will not be able to add any items.

-`Required fields` is a comma seperated list of keys that should be required.
+`Required/Optional fields` is a comma seperated list of keys that should be required or optional and non editable.
+By default every entry becomes a required key.
+Add a question mark (?) at the end of the key to make it optional.
+Example: `key1, key2?, key3`.
+Where `key1`, `key2` and `key3` are non editable and only `key2` is optional.
 When a key is added to this list it will show automatically as an entry in the JSON table.

 ![](https://github.com/voorhoede/datocms-plugin-json-table/raw/main/docs/json-table-required-fields.jpg)